ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

 Changing the Species.chstt attribute
 ----------------------------------------

-The Species.chstt, states if a chemostat must be applied for the species.
+The Species.chstt attribute states if a chemostat must be applied for the species.
 As for the density attribute, just changing it after the system has been loaded won't change the actual chemostat map associated with the system.